July 24, 2025

 1. Net 45: The full invoice amount is due in 45 days with no discount for early payment

-2. 2/10 net 45: A 2% discount is offered if the buyer pays within 10 days.
-Otherwise, the full amount is due within 45 days
+2. 2/10 net 45: The buyer receives a 2% discount if they pay within 10 days.
+Otherwise, the full amount is due within 45 days.

-3. 1/10 net 45: A 1% discount applies if the invoice is paid within 10 days.
-Otherwise, the full amount is due in 45 days
+3. 1/10 net 45: A 1% discount applies if the buyer pays the invoice within 10 days.
+Otherwise, the full amount is due in 45 days.

-4. 1/15 net 45: A 1% discount is available if payment is made within 15 days.
-After that, the full amount is due in 45 days
+4. 1/15 net 45: A 1% discount is available if the buyer pays within 15 days.
+Otherwise, the full amount is due in 45 days.

 We’ve already covered how standard net 45 terms work in our previous calculation.
 Here’s how the other variations work.